Before you sign a lease, calculate how big an office you need using these estimates.

-Either too much, or too little space can be budget breakers.
-Having the wrong space can interrupt your business or make it difficult to operate, but there are some techniques you can employ to get it just right.
+You need to plan carefully when you calculate how much office space you need.
+Either too much or too little space can be budget breakers.
+The wrong size of space can interrupt your business or make it difficult to operate, but there are some techniques you can employ to get it just right.

 - How many people do I currently employ?

-- Does each employee need an individual desk or is sharing possible?
+- Does each employee need an individual desk, or is sharing possible?

 - Do I expect to add any staff in the next couple of years?